Prompt-Enabled Large AI Models for CSI Feedback: Introduction

 {\bf Mechanism of AI-based CSI feedback:} AI-based CSI feedback is often perceived as a data-driven ``black box'' due to the lack of strong theoretical foundations, making its internal workings opaque and difficult to interpret.
 It is well known that AI NNs learn and extract knowledge (features) by training over hundreds of epochs on substantial datasets.
 Most existing studies \cite[Table I]{guo2022overview} train and evaluate their proposed AI models using the publicly available CSI dataset from \cite{wen2018deep}.
 While employing a standardized dataset like \cite{wen2018deep} ensures fair comparisons, it also limits insights into the dependence of AI NNs on the specific characteristics of a particular dataset.
 Given the data-driven nature of AI-based CSI feedback, constructing diverse CSI datasets for training and evaluating the feedback NN enables a deeper understanding of its underlying mechanisms and facilitates the identification of its key strengths and limitations.

 {\bf Advantages of LAMs:} Compared to smaller AI models, LAMs provide numerous benefits.
 However, it is essential to identify which of these benefits are most relevant to AI-based CSI feedback.
 One of the most notable advantages of LAMs is their powerful fitting ability to handle multiple tasks and scenarios concurrently \cite{10113601,10367817,zheng2024large}.
-In practical systems, designing and training a feedback NN for each individual scenario can be time-consuming and challenging to deploy.
+In practical systems, designing and training a feedback NN for each individual scenario, while achieving high performance, can be time-consuming and difficult to deploy.
 The exceptional multitasking capability of LAMs offers a potential solution to this issue, enabling more efficient and versatile deployment.
-Furthermore, prompt engineering \cite{van2023chatgpt}, which provides additional task information to the LAM, has been studied to enhance LAM performance in specific tasks.
+Furthermore, prompt engineering \cite{van2023chatgpt}, a crucial and rapidly emerging technique that provides additional task-specific information to LAMs, has been extensively studied to significantly enhance LAM performance in specific tasks.
 Hence, if a prompt providing useful information for specific scenarios is tailored for each scenario, the feedback LAM is expected to exhibit significantly enhanced performance.